PhilippPro/PhilippPro.github.io/_posts/2016-8-5-Benchmarking_results.md

 <!--excerpt-->

-The first step was to choose some datasets of the OpenML dataplatform.
-This was done in the [datasets.R](https://github.com/PhilippPro/benchmark-mlr-openml/blob/master/code/datasets.R) file.
-I want to evaluate classification learners as well as regression learners, so I downloaded datasets for both tasks.
+The first step is to choose some datasets of the OpenML dataplatform.
+This is done in the [datasets.R](https://github.com/PhilippPro/benchmark-mlr-openml/blob/master/code/datasets.R) file.
+I want to evaluate classification learners as well as regression learners, so I choose datasets for both tasks.
-The download date was 28.01.2016 so probably nowadays there are more available.
+The choosing date was 28.01.2016 so probably nowadays there are more available.
 I applied several exclusion criteria:

 1. No datasets with missing values (this can be omitted in future with some imputation technique)
 2. Each dataset only once (although there exist several tasks for some)